 From Ohio History Central

-Upper Sandusky had its beginnings as a village of the Wyandot Indians.
-By the early 1800s, the area remained under the control of the Wyandots but a settlement of free African Americans also was located there.
+Upper Sandusky had its beginnings as a Wyandot villages.
+By the early 1800s, the area remained under the control of the Wyandot, and a settlement of free African Americans also was located there.
 In 1806, seven adults and several children called the village home.
 Only one white man lived in the community.
 His last name was Wright, and he was married to one of the African-American women.
 Many of the African Americans were fugitives from slavery and sought safety by living together.
 Throughout the 1830s, 1840s, and 1850s, slave hunters passed through the area looking for fugitive slaves.
 As in Lower Sandusky (modern day Fremont), the residents of Upper Sandusky settled there in direct violation of the Treaty of Greenville.
-During the War of 1812, the United States Army considered forcibly removing these white and black people from the land to ease tensions between the Americans and the Indians, but no action was taken.
+During the War of 1812, the United States Army considered forcibly removing these white and black people from the land to ease tensions between the American settlers and American Indians, but no action was taken.